-- Colleges and universities are part of this nation's critical infrastructure. - Campus populations can overwhelm a city's capability to respond well with the first responder resources needed. - School faculty and staff may not be fit to respond to natural or manmade disasters. - Students generally do not have the right education on how to get ready for and respond to a school emergency or disaster. - A campus's students, faculty, and staff will take home the disaster preparedness skills that they learn in a Campus CERT program. - Campus populations are usually made up of students who are from outside the geographic area and therefore rely heavily (or entirely) on campus services for basic needs.
+- Students generally do not have the right education on how to get ready for and respond to a school emergency or disaster. - A campus's students, faculty, and staff will take home the disaster preparedness skills that they learn in a Campus CERT program. - Campus populations are usually made up of students who are from outside the geographic area and therefore rely heavily (or entirely) on campus services for basic needs.

-A key part of CERT's mission is to "do the greatest good for the greatest number of people."
+Remind participants that a key part of CERT's mission is to "do the greatest good for the greatest number of people."
 The thousands of students, faculty, and staff that make up this country's colleges and universities can be a vital force in helping to achieve this mission.